 hour or so.
 All in all, weight-wise, the Sony RX10 M3 is not my "ideal" camera...

-It is also not at all a pocketable camera (and it is expensive,
+The RX10 M3/4 is not at all a pocketable camera (and it is expensive,

 too).
 That is why I bought the Sony RX100 M4 and later the Panasonic TZ202